 - Activity & Sales Tools / Skills to Navigate through Client Conversations

 All three must be part of a robust relationship management process that is critical for sales and business development success.
-Skip any of the three concepts and you will have built flaws into your business development program.
+Skip any of the three concepts, and you will build flaws into your business development program.
 All this information is absolutely necessary to develop the key management tools to monitor and measure success.
 It all comes together in The Client Business Plan.

 Is it Activity or is it Smart Activity?

 A big misconception regarding client management is that activity is the measure of sales success.
-Activity is an easy metric and today there are numerous apps that can monitor that activity.
-However, the only activity metric that is important is smart activity.
+Activity is an easy metric, and today numerous apps can monitor that activity.
+However, the only important activity metric is smart activity.
 The only way to determine and assess smart activity is relative to an evaluation context that determines if each activity is the best use of the salesperson’s time.
 Only then can we truly evaluate if an activity is a smart activity.
 The basis of this evaluation is the Client Business Plan.

 Activity and the Immediate Gratification Syndrome

 Managing client relationships often has nothing to do with the number of face-to-face calls or sent emails that a salesperson makes in a week.
-The real question is, relative to a specific client relationship, were the right calls made during that week that will move sales targets forward in a ‘process continues’ way.
-It is very easy for salespeople to be seduced by the activity syndrome.
+The real question is, relative to a specific client relationship, were the right calls made during that week that will move sales targets forward in a ‘process continues’ way?
+It’s very easy for salespeople to be seduced by the activity syndrome.
 We all are.
-It is very satisfying, immediate gratification– like crossing off the “C” category items on a ‘To Do List”.
+It is very satisfying and immediate gratification– like crossing off the “C” category items on a ‘To Do List.”
 But how many times does undifferentiated activity lead nowhere?
 If we equate activity to time, misplaced activity is a finite time resource that a salesperson: